bevyengine/bevy-website/content/learn/book/the-game-loop/game-time.md

 during the [`TimeSystem`] system set in the [`First`] schedule.

-This is helpful for performance reasons, but more critically, it ensures consistency of behavior across all of the various bits of game logic.
+This is helpful for performance reasons, but more critically, it ensures consistency of behavior across all the various bits of game logic.

 {% callout(type="info") %}